 - Aspect ratios of the Instagram blocks and whether they should be automatically cropped to fit the aspect ratio- Thumbnails per row - Size of the padding around the gridded images

 You can also choose to select the use of a lightbox, which puts your images in a small pop up over the block when a website visitor hovers with the cursor.
 And you can opt in to open links in a new window, to prevent visitors from bouncing straight away off the website.

 After making your changes and deciding on a certain design, just click on Apply and your website will now have a responsive Instagram block.
-Keep in mind that in case you have Instagram Slideshow posts, the block will only show the first image in your slideshow.

 Where to place your Instagram block